EAS Update Debugging

 Inspecting the latest update locally

-When we publish an update with EAS Update, it creates a /dist folder in the root of our project locally, which includes the assets that were uploaded as a part of the update.
+When we publish an update with EAS Update, it creates a /dist directory in the root of our project locally, which includes the assets that were uploaded as a part of the update.

 Viewing all assets included in an update